12-year-old child fatally shot through front door of Frankford home

 There is no word at this time what sparked the shooting.

-Investigators are asking anyone with information to contact the police.
+Investigators are asking anyone with information to contact police at 215-686-TIPS.